Signing in

 phoneCodeHash: code.phoneCodeHash

-You can know beforehand the type of the next code that will be sent using the code.nextType
+You can know beforehand the type of the next code that will be sent using the code.nextType field

 Updates

-If you want the updates to be processed, you should manually use startUpdatesLoop
+If you want the updates to be processed, you should manually use startUpdatesLoop once you are signed in:

 if (await checkSignedIn()) {